lukask0ch/pi_tft/readme.md

-# tft_st7735
+# Library for the Raspberry Pi.

+It uses a 1,77" TFT SPI Display and a I2C Fuel Gauge.

 ## About
-Library for the Raspberry Pi and a 1,77" TFT Display.
+Library for the Raspberry Pi and a 1,77" TFT Display based on the library by Juergen Schick (jschick).
 Released under the LGPL license.

 This library provides basic functions to initialize the ST7735 Controller and draw text, lines and circles